swannodette/mori/README.md

 Mori
 ====

-A simple bridge to ClojureScript persistent data structures for JavaScript.
+A simple bridge to ClojureScript's persistent data structures and supporting APIs for JavaScript.
+Pull requests welcome.

 Build
 ----